citp/privacy-policy-historical/f/fl/fli/flight24.com.md

-> *The following text is extracted and transformed from the flight24.com privacy policy that was archived on 2019-06-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190624045703id_/https%3A//www.flightradar24.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the flight24.com privacy policy that was archived on 2019-12-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191229154845id_/https%3A//www.flightradar24.com/privacy-policy) for the most accurate reproduction.*

-# Privacy policy - Flightradar24.com - Live flight tracker!
+# Live Flight Tracker - Real-Time Flight Tracker Map | Flightradar24

 Content